toozej/EXIFizer/README.md

 curl -sLo ~/bin/exifizer https://raw.githubusercontent.com/toozej/EXIFizer/main/exifizer.py
 ```

-5. Put your scanned photos in numerically named directories (like "00004423")

 ## Usage
 1. Put a file `film_manifest.md` in a known location.
 See `example_input_film_manifest.md` for an example